oils-for-unix/oils/doc/ref/chap-word-lang.md

 Replace a substring or pattern.

-The character after the first `/` can be `/` to replace all occurences:
+The character after the first `/` can be `/` to replace all occurrences:

     $ x=food